francoip/thesis/README.md

 Abstract:
-This thesis analyzes the security of Norwegian GSM and GPRS net- works using the OsmocomBB project, which aims to create a free and open source GSM baseband software implementation.
+This thesis analyzes the security of Norwegian GSM and GPRS networks using the OsmocomBB project, which aims to create a free and open source GSM baseband software implementation.
 OsmocomBB was used to understand the GSM system, and to understand and implement two types of attacks.
 The first one is an eavesdropping attack, and the